Gravitational-wave parameter inference with the Newman-Penrose scalar $\psi_4$: Extraction of gravitational-wave strain from numerical simulations via the Newman-Penrose scalar

-While current GW detectors output a quantity known as GW strain $h(t)$, NR simulations do not directly return this.
-Instead, these typically output the so-called Newman-Penrose scalar $\psi_4(t)$ which, under the Bondi gauge, is related to the strain by $\psi_4(t)=\dv*[2]{h(t)}{t}$ \cite{Bondi,Sachs}\footnote{This applies to the 3+1 formulation of NR (or Cauchy evolution).
-Characteristic evolution codes return the Bondi news function instead~\cite{Winicour}, given by ${\cal{N}}(t)=\dv*{h(t)}{t}$.}.
-Obtaining $h(t)$ therefore, requires a double time integration, which is a non-trivial process involving fundamental difficulties.
+While current GW detectors output a quantity known as GW strain $h(t)$, \ncor{the most extended type of NR simulations, which are based on the 3+1 formulation (or Cauchy evolution), return the so-called Newman-Penrose (NP) scalar $\psi_4(t)$} \cite{Newman:1961qr,Campanelli1999}.
+Under the Bondi gauge, the scalar $\psi_4(t)$ is related to the strain by $\psi_4(t)=\dv*[2]{h(t)}{t}$ \cite{Bondi}.
+Obtaining $h(t)$ therefore requires a double time integration, which is a non-trivial process involving fundamental difficulties.
 A well-known effect is the appearance of non-linear drifts in the resulting strain-waveform arising from the \textit{time-domain integration} of finite length, discretely sampled and noisy data streams.
 These are independent of the parameters of the simulation, such as gauge or numerical method used \cite{Pollney_Reissweig}.\\